Microsoft · SC-300

 SC-300 also serves as a natural stepping stone within the Microsoft security certification stack.
 It complements the Azure Security Engineer Associate (AZ-500) and Microsoft 365 Security Administrator Associate (MS-500), and is frequently cited as prerequisite experience for the Cybersecurity Architect Expert (SC-100).
 As organizations accelerate Zero Trust adoption and Microsoft Entra ID deployments, demand for certified identity professionals continues to grow — making this one of the more career-relevant associate-level security certifications in the Microsoft ecosystem.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 489 questions.

 Explanation